Yukon Flats Exploration

 Economic Benefits and Job Opportunities

-The Yukon Flats exploration project has strong support in the region, including Birch Creek, the community immediately adjacent to the project, and from Alaska Native leaders across the state.
-The Yukon Flats exploration project will create jobs for generations of Doyon shareholders and benefit the region’s economy in the long-term.
-In addition:
+The Yukon Flats Exploration Project has support in the region, including Birch Creek, the community immediately adjacent to the project, and from Alaska Native leaders across the state.
+The project represents an important step for enhancing Alaska Native self-determination – by strengthening the economy of the region and allowing us to invest in our communities, including support for our schools, health care, infrastructure, and more.

 History of the Yukon Flats exploration

-Doyon’s interest in oil and gas in the subregion predates the selection of Alaska Native Claims Settlement Act (ANCSA) of 1971 lands in the area.
-In 1974, only two years after its incorporation, Doyon signed a series of land selection agreements among Birch Creek, Beaver, Chalkyitsik, Circle, and Fort Yukon village corporations to maximize Indigenous lands selections.
+Doyon’s interest in oil and gas in the subregion predates the selection of the Alaska Native Claims Settlement Act (ANCSA) of 1971 lands in the area.
+In 1974, only two years after its incorporation, Doyon signed a series of land selection agreements among Birch Creek, Beaver, Chalkyitsik, Circle, and Fort Yukon village corporations to maximize land selections.
 These agreements resulted in 400,000 extra acres of ANCSA lands in the Yukon Flats.

 Our early leadership made thoughtful land selections guided by an understanding of resource potential, traditional use, and community needs.
 These selections were rooted in creating jobs, supporting regional economies, and ensuring long-term benefits for Doyon and our village corporations through responsible natural resource management.
 This foundation has positioned us to capitalize on today’s opportunities.

-To view or download a timeline from the 1970s to today, and to learn more about the Yukon Flats exploration project, click here.
+To view or download a timeline from the 1970s to today, and to learn more about the Yukon Flats Exploration Project, click here.

 Exploration process